BetterConfig/BetterConfigClient-java/README.md

                 .build("<PLACE-YOUR-PROJECT-SECRET-HERE>");
 ```
 #### Async / Sync refresh
-You can define how'd you want to handle when the cached configuration is being expired.
-The asynchronous refresh means that when the cached value is requested while it's expired the previous value will be returned until the new configuration is fetched from the network without blocking the caller.
+You can define how do you want to handle when the cached configuration is being expired.
+The asynchronous refresh means that when a request has been made on the cache while it's expired, the previous value will be returned without blocking the caller, until the new configuration is fetched from the network.
 ```java
 BetterConfigClient client = BetterConfigClient.newBuilder()
                 .cache(configFetcher -> InMemoryConfigCache.newBuilder()